 - Does the LRAP use the standard repayment terms of the loans?

 - LIPP uses the standard repayment term (typically 10 years) of loans.
 This means that your LIPP benefits are based on the actual amount you are required to repay.
 Loan repayment assistance at some other schools is calculated on a longer repayment term, such as 15 years.
 By using an extended repayment term your benefits from the LRAP are smaller and you will make slower progress repaying your loans.
-In effect, it is like receiving assistance on 75% of your eligible loan debt instead of 100% of your eligible loan debt.
+In effect, that is like receiving assistance on 75% of your eligible loan debt instead of 100% of your eligible loan debt.

 - How long must you remain in the program?
 Is participation in the Federal Public Service Loan Forgiveness Program (FPSLFP) required?

 - Some schools require you to repay all the LRAP benefits received unless you remain in the program for 3 to 5 years, or longer; LIPP has no such restrictions.
-Additionally, HLS does not require participation in the FPSLFP in order to qualify for LIPP benefits.
+And HLS does not require participation in the FPSLFP in order to qualify for LIPP benefits.
 FPSLFP is a federal loan forgiveness program which requires a 10 year commitment to public service.
 By requiring participation in FPSLFP other schools are reducing the amount of the loan payments they are making on your behalf and limiting your career flexibility as you will not receive the federal forgiveness benefit unless you remain in public service for 10 full years.
 Moreover, if you do not meet the 10 year commitment, you may make little or no progress in reducing your outstanding student loan debt while participating in the FPSLFP.